GM-Consult-Pty-Ltd/gmconsult_dev/README.md

 ## Usage

-Fully worked [examples](https://pub.dev/packages/gmconsult_dev/example) are included in the package.
+Fully worked [examples](https://pub.dev/packages/gmconsult_dev/example) are included in the package repository.

 In the `pubspec.yaml` of your flutter project, add the following dev dependency: